CodeURJC-FW-2025-26/webapp07/README.md

    - book7.html

 Bárbara Cruz González:
+- Description of my tasks during the practice: During this practice I have made the html of 5 books and also i made part of another one.
+In addition, i have also participate in the creation and aesthetic design of the page and the choice of books.
+I have searched both reviews and users as well as the synopsis.
+Besides

 - 5 best commits:

 - 5 files most participated:

-- Description of my tasks during the practice:
+   - book5.html
+   - book6.html
+   - book8.html
+   - book9.html
+   - book10.html

 Diego Ezquerra Barroso: